-The Conservative election victory activated a manifesto pledge to hold an in/out referendum on Britain's membership of the EU before the end of 2017, with expectations rising that it could come as soon as next year.
+The Conservative election victory in May activated a manifesto pledge to hold an in/out referendum on Britain's membership of the EU before the end of 2017, with expectations rising that it could be held next year.

 Cameron promised to deliver a referendum at a time when he was under pressure from Euroscpetic backbenchers within his own parties - and when the Conservatives appeared to be losing votes to Ukip.
 Most political commentators agree that, given a free hand, he would not have wanted a referendum, and that he is now desperate to secure Britain's place in the EU.

 So what are the advantages and disadvantages of being a part of Europe?
 And would Britain be better off staying inside the club or going it alone?

-What are the pros and cons of leaving the EU?
+The pros and cons of leaving the EU